 Where do you turn?

-Most likely you’ll turn to Google, and subsequently a Google My Business listing, on your smartphone to find a close restaurant with good reviews and some appetizing photos.
+Most likely you’ll turn to Google, and subsequently a Google Business Profile, on your smartphone to find a close restaurant with good reviews and some appetizing photos.

 Now imagine you own that restaurant.
 You just scored a new customer!

 According to Google, every month there are over five billion searches for restaurants, three billion searches for hotels, one billion searches for clothing stores, and another 600 million searches for hair and beauty salons.

 As a marketer, it’s your job to turn those searches into new customers.
 When prospects are looking for a specific product, service or type of business, Google Business Profile helps them easily connect on both Google Search and Maps.

 Google Business Profile (formerly Google My Business) is a free tool that allows small business owners (and nonprofits) to promote their business information on Google Search and Maps.
 With Google Business Profile, you can connect with your customers, post updates to your business profile, and see how customers are interacting with your business on Google.